ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 ## What I Learned
 * I Learned how to use Azure Data Studio.
+* I learned how to use CTEs
-* I learned how to combine 2 data sources into one meaninful table using INNER JOIN.
+* I learned how to combine 2 data sources into one meaningful table using INNER JOIN.
 * I learned how to use CASE and LIKE.
 * I learned how to use WHERE, GROUP BY, ORDER BY, and other functions.